dave-kennedy/dave-kennedy.github.io/content/contact.md

 title: Contact
 ---

-You can get a hold of me at 45ggm2 at masqt dot com.
+You can get a hold of me at contact at dkennedy dot io.

 You can also find me on [GitHub](https://github.com/dave-kennedy).